The Automatic Filter Analysis System of JOMESA:

 Filterholder with glass cover:

-Analyzing and only electronic archiving
+Analyzing and database archiving

 Analyzing, electronic archiving and physical archiving